BYU-PCCL/mindreader/README.md

   init_particles(glob_conds, state_conds)

       Parameters:
-      - glob_conds: the global variables we want to condition and their values
+      - glob_conds: the global variables we want to condition and their values (in the intruder model, its the uav_type and path)
-      - state_conds: the state variables we want to condition and their values
+      - state_conds: the state variables we want to condition and their values (in the intruder model, its the time step the intruder is in its respective path)

       Internal variables:
       - part_gs : list of particles